 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to grow your career with no success?
-Have you ever asked yourself why your coworker or friend has been promoted while you’re still in the same spot?
-In reality, the majority of us make common mistakes that stall our professional the pace of growth.
-Read on to learn about these errors and how to avoid them.
+Are you doing everything possible to improve your career with no success?
+Have you ever thought about why your coworker or friend is promoted while you’re stuck in the same spot?
+Most of us make common mistakes in our work that slow down the pace of growth.
+Read on to learn about these mistakes and ways to avoid them.

 Key Takeaways

-- Find mentorship, Continuing Education, and Transferable Skill Set development to remain in the game.
+- Consider Mentoring, Continuing Learning and Transferable Skill Set development to remain on top of your game.

 - Negativity is not a good thing in any workplace.